ErikAguilar15/Dijkstra-Improvement/README.md

 ## New Updates!
   - Created a running Dijkstra with given tank name or src&dst ports
   - Can print nodes and edges as if they were strings to facilitate inserting to database
-  -
+  - We can create different paths by removing edges from our graph and putting them in the dropped connection list

 ## TO DO:
   - Need to connect to database to check with larger networks
   - Create method to take in server input or implement a method of stress testing with larger node networks,
-  - Need method to print alternate path to destination
+  - Need method to print alternate path to destination with out having to add nodes back to frontier and resetting their costs (Can be done later)
-    - Do we need to remove paths and rerun dijjktra's algorithm or do we just look for paths based on what is already traversed
-    - Possibly resetting last few iterations of Dijkstra's and reruning (adding nodes back to frontier and resetting their costs)
   - We need to be able to grab data from SQL and create an automation function that will input all Node (Pipe) Data and Edge (Clip and Hose) Data
+  - Give edges ID's as they are added into the system

 ## Pseudo Code